cerebral/cerebral/docs/docs/docs/tutorial/compute_state.md

 ```
 Thats it for now regarding *Compute*.
 Of course summarizing some numbers is pretty simple stuff, but you can compute anything.

 But now it has only been Cerebral stuff, what if you want to use other libraries in your action flow?
-Well, refill your coffee or open up another drink and enjoy the next chapter introducing **providers**.
+Well, refill your coffee or open up another drink and enjoy the next chapter introducing **the router**.

-**Want to dive deeper?** - [Go in depth](../in_depth/compute.md), or move on with the tutorial
+If it did not work try jumping to the next chapter or [shout at us on Discord](https://discord.gg/0kIweV4bd2bwwsvH).